deislabs/deislabs.io/content/posts/docker-mixin-blog-post.md

 Mixins are critical building blocks for bundles, and we hope the Docker mixin will help ease the process of composing bundles.
 The Docker mixin installs Docker and provides the Docker CLI within bundles.
 Prior to the creation of this mixin, in order to use Docker within your bundle, you would have to create a custom Dockerfile and install Docker.
 Then, to run any Docker commands, you would need to use the exec mixin and call a bash script to execute the Docker commands.

 The Docker mixin abstracts this logic for you and allows you to specify the Docker commands with the arguments and flags that you want to execute directly in the Porter manifest.
-The commands currently provided by the Docker mixin provides are pull, push, run, build, login, and remove.
-To view all the syntax for the commands, take a look at the [README] (https://github.com/deislabs/porter-docker).
+The commands currently provided by the Docker mixin are pull, push, run, build, login, and remove.
+To view all the syntax for the commands, take a look at the [README](https://github.com/deislabs/porter-docker).

-Let's go through an example bundle that uses the Docker mixin with [docker/whalesay] (https://hub.docker.com/r/docker/whalesay/).
+Let's go through an example bundle to try out the mixin.
+First, we will use the Docker mixin to pull and run [docker/whalesay](https://hub.docker.com/r/docker/whalesay/).
+Then, we will create our Dockerfile, build it, and push it to Docker Hub.

 ## Author the bundle
 Writing a bundle with the Docker mixin has a few steps: